metagov/daostar/DAOIPs/daoip-5.md

                             "url": "<The URI of the project's profile on the specified platform>" }
                     ],
-                    "applicationCompletionRate": "<OPTIONAL: A Percentage value of project completion status of the Grant Application>", "fundsAsked": [
+                    "applicationCompletionRate": "<OPTIONAL: A percentage value indicating the completion status of the grant application>", "fundsAsked": [
                         {
                             "amount": "<The amount of funding asked>",